-Albert R. Dixon (Manager of Accounting & Finance) retired as the Director of the San Francisco Small Business Development Center.
+Albert R. Dixon (Finance Director) retired as the Director of the San Francisco Small Business Development Center.
 Al has over twenty years management experience in high tech sales and marketing with companies such as IBM, Apple, Lexis-Nexis, the Thomson Corporation and E-Net.
 He is a former owner of a Computerland store in Southern California.
 Early in his career, Al spent three years as a college instructor and department chair in Physics and Mathematics after obtaining a Master’s Degree in Physics from UCLA.
 In the early 90’s, Al was a member of the organizing committee for what became the Community Bank of the Bay.
 He also served as the first president of the affiliated non-profit, the Local Economic Assistance Program, in Oakland.

-ARTISTIC DIRECTOR - RETIRED
+ARTISTIC DIRECTOR (Retired)

 Stanley E. Williams (1950–2010)